sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

    <img src="images/QBuild.png">

-4. Once the build is complete, you will see the build summary.
+4. Once the build is completed, you will see the build summary.

    <img src="images/Build Complete.png">

 5. Go to Octopus Server.
-You will see the green check mark showing **Application Package** uploaded successfully.
+You will see the green check mark showing **Application PACKAGING** uploaded successfully.
 Click **Upload package** to see the package.

    <img src="images/Pkg Uploaded.png">